As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

+What are the best horror wargames?
 Wargaming is always tense, the fate of your favorite fighter resting on a single die roll while the battle hangs in the balance.
-But it’s not often scary – pushing teeny tiny figures around a miniature battlefield isn’t going to make you scream.
-The best horror wargames use the aesthetics and tropes of horror from films, art, and literature, to create unique gameplay and awesome model-making opportunities.
+But it's not often scary - pushing teeny tiny figures around a table won't make you scream.
+Enter horror wargames - tabletop games that use horror aesthetics and tropes from films, art, and literature, to create unique gameplay and awesome model-making opportunities.
+This guide lists our all time favorite examples to chill your blood.

-If you’re after more spills and chills, make sure you check out our guides to the best horror board games and the best horror RPG games.
-And if these games don’t satisfy your desire for tactical combat, check out our rundown of the best miniature wargames full stop.
+If you're after more thrills, spills, and chills, make sure you check out our guides to the best horror board games and the best horror RPG games.
+You'll also find some miniature marvels in our overall list of the best miniature wargames to try - or even our ultimate buyer's guide to the best board games in the world.

 Necropolis28 - The best free horror wargame